 While members of GFP's asset management, funds management and finance and compliance teams oversee these property managers, GFP relies heavily on local property managers to conduct the day-to-day operations of the investments.
 GFP has developed policies and procedures with which local property managers must comply in connection with the management of all investments.
-Notwithstanding these policies and procedures and GFP's oversight of local property managers, it is possible that a local property manager could take actions that could have a negative impact on the value of the investments.
+Notwithstanding these policies and procedures and GFP's oversight, it is possible that mismanagement by these operators or instances of fraud or other malpractices committed could have a negative impact on the value of the investments, GFP frequently reviews its compliance policies and procedures, including those with respect to cash management, in an effort to reduce the likelihood of any such event occurring, however there can be no assurance that these efforts will be successful.